NEST-Protocol/NESTRedEnvelopesBot/README.md

 ## Usage

 You need to replace some configuration in the source code, including:
-1. The private key and public key of the robot account, where the private key needs to be configured in the environment variables of Lambda
-2. Create a new Telegram bot account and configure its token in Lambda's environment variables
+1. Create a new Telegram bot account and configure its token in Lambda's environment variables
-3. Modify the whitelist of administrators in the original code, ```WHITELIST```
+2. Modify the whitelist of administrators in the original code, ```WHITELIST```
-4. Modify the token address in the original code, ```NEST_ADDRESS```
-5. The robot account needs to authorize the transfer contract, and FREE_TRANSFER_ADDRESS is the transfer contract address
-6. Need to create a DynamoDB database
+3. Need to create a DynamoDB database

 ### DynamoDB Design